My Take on the Stated Payload Capability

 - The Sky-Watcher EQ6Ri Pro offers essentially the same weight capacity and form factor as the CGEM II, but with belt-driven stepper motors for higher accuracy, a retracting counterweight shaft, a polar scope provided by default, a built-in carry handle, and the ability to be controlled over WiFi or via an EQDIRECT cable and EQMOD.

-- The Sky-Watcher HEQ5i Pro features stepper motors and a highly compact equatorial mount head and tripod, albeit fairly low capacity of only 15 lbs for imaging and ~20 lbs for visual use.
+- The Sky-Watcher HEQ5i Pro features stepper motors and a highly compact equatorial mount head and tripod, albeit a fairly low capacity of only 15 lbs for imaging and ~20 lbs for visual use.

 - The ZWO AM5 Harmonic Drive Equatorial Mount and Tripod offers a unique harmonic drive design with huge payload capacity despite its diminutive size, though its low weight and primarily astrophotography-intended design make it a little wobbly and hard to use for visual observers.